 - All incoming students who have confirmed their intent to enroll at Millersville are strongly encouraged to contact an academic advisor by phone, email or face to face meeting.
 Each incoming student will be assigned to an academic advisor within his or her major department a bit closer to the start of the semester.

-- Academic Advisement at Millersville is provided by our faculty members.
-Click here for a list of department contacts for transfer students.
+- Advisement at Millersville is provided by our faculty members within your major department.

 - Click here for additional “advisement and next steps for transfer students” information.

 - Registration at Millersville begins in April for the fall and in November for the spring semesters and is on-going through the first week of the semester.
-It is primarily by credit priority (those with the most credits register first) and is done online and does not require a special trip to campus.
+It is primarily by credit priority (those with the most credits register first), is done online and doesn't require a special trip to campus.